Transipedia/meta-bam/README.md

 ## Final folder hierarchy

-Every result can be found in the meta-bam-out folder :
+Results can be found in the meta-bam-out folder :
 ```
 ├── meta-bam
 │   ├── meta-bam.sh